Coronavirus digest: UK vaccination studies find significant drop in infections | DW | 23.04.2021

-Data from two separate studies showed that infection rates in adults of all ages fell by 65% after a first dose of the Pfizer or AstraZeneca vaccine, even the elderly and those with conditions.
+Data from two separate studies showed that infection rates in adults fell 65% after a first dose of the Pfizer or AstraZeneca vaccine, even among the elderly and those with medical conditions.
 Follow DW for the latest.

-Research conducted in the UK showed that COVID-19 infections in adults of all ages fell by 65% after a first dose of the BioNTech-Pfizer or AstraZeneca vaccine.
+Research conducted in the United Kingdom showed that COVID-19 infections in adults of all ages fell by 65% after a first dose of the BioNTech-Pfizer or AstraZeneca vaccine.

 This included a drop in symptomatic infections by 74% and a drop in infections with no reported symptoms by 57%.

-The research was conducted when the B1.1.7 variant was dominant in Britain, but still found the vaccination to be just as effective in elderly people and those with underlying health conditions as it was in the young and healthy.
+The research was conducted when the B1.1.7 variant was dominant in Britain, and found the vaccination to be just as effective in elderly people and those with underlying health conditions as it was in the young and healthy.

 "These real-world findings are extremely promising," said Health Minister James Bethell.